codernov/Nova/README.md

-# DN // dv0rn1c-n0va
+# Codernov Electronics Repair; Firmware for Quansheng UV-K5
-**Firmware for Quansheng UV-K5 by Codernov Electronics Repair, a fork of r3b0rn from fagci**
+**Firmware for Quansheng UV-K5 by Codernov Electronics Repair, forked from r3b0rn**

-At Codernov Electronics Repair, we recognize that the intention behind r3b0rn is commendable; however, we believe that the current concept and execution lack the precision and reliability needed for optimal performance.
-Therefore, we are committed to rethinking the underlying functionality of the firmware.
-Our goal is to deliver a robust, reliable, and bug-free solution that stands out and rivals the best in the industry.
+At Codernov Electronics Repair, we recognize the commendable intentions behind the r3b0rn project; however, we believe that the current concept and execution lack the precision and reliability necessary for optimal performance.
+Our commitment is to rethink the underlying functionality of the firmware to deliver a robust, reliable, and bug-free solution that stands out and rivals the best in the industry.

-"Dvornik" is a common call sign used by radio hooligans.
-dv0rn1c-n0va is a proper leet hacker firmware.

 ## License
 We believe that source code should always be accessible, as this fosters progress and innovation.
 For this reason, our license is GPL-3.0.